-AT Functions can be scheduled to run at the Cactus schedule bins, for example, CCTK_EVOL, and CCTK_STARTUP.
+Functions can be scheduled to run at the Cactus schedule bins, for example, CCTK_EVOL, but they must then be fully qualified with the implementation name.

+A group of grid variables.
+Variable groups inherited from other thorns may be used, and CCTK_STARTUP.
 A complete list and description of these is provided in Appendix D4.
 The initial letters CCTK are optional.
 Grid variables cannot be used in the CCTK_STARTUP and CCTK_SHUTDOWN timebins.